ocharles/blog/posts/2014-02-25-dependent-types-and-plhaskell.md

 ---
-title: Interpreting Haskell Inside PostgreSQL With Singleton Types
+title: "Interpreting Haskell Inside PostgreSQL With Singleton Types"
 ---

 I am currently in the early stages of a new project,